 Start counting your daily carbohydrate intake.
 As an example, lower your carbohydrate intake to 150 grams the first week, then 100 grams the 2nd week and then by the start of the 3rd week you can begin full Keto with 30 grams a day.
 Lack of patience is one of the reasons people are not successful on the Ketogenic Diet.

 Some people feel symptoms of the keto flu because of sugar withdrawals.
 Sugar is a dangerous, mood-altering chemical similar to other addictive drugs.
 It is commonly referred to as having a “sweet tooth” and is not taken seriously enough.

 The spike of blood sugar creates a euphoria similar to cocaine and methamphetamine.
 Some people actually have physical withdrawals from cutting out sugar and that withdrawal can feel like a flu-like symptom.
 The only “cure” is just abstinence.
 Over time the addiction will subside.

-The best way to prevent the keto flu is to eat more vegetables and salt your food.
+The best keto flu cure is to eat more vegetables and salt your food.

 Drink water, add extra salt to your food and eat green leafy vegetables.
 World-renowned pro-ketogenic Doctors Phinney and Volek recommend 3-5 grams of sodium per day which averages around 1.5 to 2 teaspoons of salt.
 Bacon, by the way, has a lot of salt in it.